-We sat down with Prof. Hiroshi Ono, the new EMBA director from September, for an in-depth interview on the “many corrections in his life trajectory” in which he turned his childhood passion for math into an engineering degree and then switched to sociology, economics, and statistics after falling in love with social sciences.
-Drawing on his deep learning in these diverse fields, Professor Ono also publishes award-winning research on human behavior.
+We sat down with Professor Hiroshi Ono, the new EMBA director from September, for an in-depth interview on the “many corrections in his life trajectory” in which he turned his childhood passion for math into an engineering degree and then switched to sociology, economics, and statistics after falling in love with social sciences.
+Drawing on his deep learning in these diverse fields, Ono also publishes award-winning research on human behavior.

 You majored in science and engineering in undergraduate, and switched to social sciences in grad school.
 Could you talk about how you become a professor in social science?